newrelic/opentelemetry-collector-releases/test/README.md

 2. Extended packaging and binaries tests
 3. Canaries

+Tests launched in steps two and three use Ansible to perform the validation, thus, an inventory file needs to be providedn.
+EC2 instances with the corresponding inventory file can be easily created using the [provision tool](./provision/README.md).

 ## Packaging installation (Molecule)

 After all the packages are uploaded to the staging repositories, the pipeline will launch